 Studying music and health care may be an unusual combination.
 For Theresa Vargas, this allows her to pursue two of her interests at once.

 “I am very passionate about music and wish to perform and compose in the future.
 But I also know that a steady job in the world of music can be very hard to come by,” she said.
-“I decided to also pursue a degree in a health field because of my interest in anatomy and medical diagnostics.
-For example, the field of sonography would be a great match for my analytical skills and can really see myself enjoying my career.”
+“I decided to also pursue a degree in a health field because of my interest in anatomy and medical diagnostics.”

 “I decided to attend COD mostly because I had heard excellent things about both the school and the programs it offered,” she said.
 “The health programs have an outstanding reputation, and the 3-in-1 degree programs provide a very practical alternative to the traditional four-year school.

-“However, I have come to the realization that COD’s greatest assets are the teachers themselves.
-The teachers I’ve had have been extremely generous with their time and are passionate about what they do.
+“However, I came to the realization that COD’s greatest assets are the teachers themselves.
+The teachers I had were extremely generous with their time and are passionate about what they do.
 The smaller classroom sizes offer a student far more opportunities to connect with their teachers than they would receive at a typical university.
 You are not just another anonymous face in a crowded lecture hall.
 There tends to be a negative stigma attached to community colleges, and the benefits are often overlooked.”

-Vargas also has earned the Belushi Scholarship two years in a row, which is helping her with tuition.
+Vargas also earned the Belushi Scholarship two years in a row, which helped her with tuition.

-“My education at COD is providing me with the knowledge necessary for a health career and the tools that I need to become a better musician,” she said.
-“College of DuPage has made me more well-rounded.
+“My education at COD provided me with the tools that I need to become a better musician,” she said.
+“College of DuPage made me more well-rounded.
 I am getting better at seeing things from multiple perspectives, my analytical skills have sharpened, and my critical thinking abilities are stronger.

-“I have really enjoyed my time at College of DuPage.
-The classes have been wonderful, the campus is amazing, and the teachers are outstanding.
+“I really enjoyed my time at College of DuPage.
+The classes were wonderful, the campus was amazing, and the teachers were outstanding.
 If I had to make the decision to attend COD all over again, I would do so in a heartbeat.
 I am proud to be a Chaparral!”